Paris Landmark Moulin Rouges Windmill Sails Collapse - UrduPoint

 Paris mayor Anne Hidalgo told AFP she felt "great pain" at the damage to a landmark "famous the world over".

-"We're putting everything into getting the sails back onto our iconic windmill as quickly as possible," the Moulin Rouge said in a statement, with both city hall and the culture ministry offering help.
+"We're putting everything into getting the sails back onto our iconic windmill as quickly as possible," the Moulin Rouge said in a statement.
+Both city hall and the culture ministry offered to help.

-The sails had been rebuilt two decades ago to make them lighter, director Clerico said, adding that there are checks every two months -- the most recent on March 20.
+The sails had been rebuilt two decades ago to make them lighter, director Clerico said, adding that there were checks every two months -- the most recent on March 20.

 An AFP journalist saw workers loading the slightly twisted sails of the windmill into the bed of a truck for removal, while barriers were set up around the Moulin Rouge.